Travel.State.Gov > International Travel > Learn About Your Destination > Belarus International Travel Information

 U.S. passport holders traveling to Belarus via Minsk International Airport may enter visa-free for up to 30 days (the 30-day limit includes the day of arrival and the day of departure) for tourism or business.

-U.S. citizens wishing to enter Belarus for five days without a visa must have:
+U.S. citizens wishing to enter Belarus for 30 days without a visa must:

-All U.S. citizens staying in Belarus for more than seven calendar days are required to register with the local office of the Citizenship and Migration Department of the Ministry of Interior (formerly OVIR).
+All U.S. citizens staying in Belarus for more than five business days are required to register with the local office of the Citizenship and Migration Department of the Ministry of Interior (formerly OVIR).
 This requirement applies to visa holders and those who enter Belarus under the 30-day visa-free regime.
 Please keep in the mind the following:

 Visit the Belarusian Embassy web site for the latest information regarding entry requirements for traveling to Belarus.